felix-hilden/tekore/docs/documents/getting_started.rst

 User tokens are associated with a Spotify user account.
 Different privileges or `scopes` can be requested when authenticating.
 Below we'll retrieve a token that has every possible scope.

-The script will open a web page prompting for a Spotify login.
+The script below will open a web page prompting for a Spotify login.
-The user is then redirected back and the URL of the redirect is requested for parsing and retrieving the access token.
+The user is then redirected back to the whitelisted redirect URI.
+Paste the redirected URI in full to the shell to finalise token retrieval.

 .. code:: python